0xAX/asm/content/asm_2.md

 ### Stack

-We can not dive into assembly programming without knowing one of the crucial concept of the `x86_64` (and not only) architecture - the stack.
-The stack is a memory area of a program that is accessed in a [last in, first out](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) pattern.
+We can not dive into assembly programming without understanding one of the crucial concepts of the `x86_64` (and other) architectures — the [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type).
+The stack is a specific memory area in a program that is accessed in a last-in, first-out (LIFO) pattern.

-A processor has a very restricted count of registers.
-As we already know, an `x86_64` processor gives us access to the `16` general purpose registers.
+A processor has a very limited number of registers.
+As we already know, an `x86_64` processor provides access to only 16 general purpose registers.
 This number is very limited.
-We may need more or even much more space to store our data.
-The one of the way to solve this issue is using the program's stack.
-Basically we can look at the stack as at the usual concept of memory area, but with the single significant difference - the access pattern.
-With the usual [RAM](https://en.wikipedia.org/wiki/Random-access_memory) model we can access any byte of the memory which is accessible to our user-level application.
-The stack is accessed as [last in, first out](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) pattern.
-There are two special instructions that are used to push a value on the stack and pop a value from it:
+Often, we may need more – or even much more space – to store data.
+One way to solve this issue is by using the program's stack.
+We can look at the stack as the usual memory area but with one significant difference – its access pattern.

+In the usual [RAM](https://en.wikipedia.org/wiki/Random-access_memory) model, we can access any byte of memory accessible to our user-level application.
+However, the stack is accessed using a last-in, first-out (LIFO) pattern.
+Two specific instructions are used to interact with the stack: one to push a value into it and another to pop a value from it:

-- `push` - push the operand on the stack.
+- `push` - pushes the operand into the stack.
-- `pop` - pop the top value from the stack.
+- `pop` - pops the top value from the stack.

-The stack grows downwards from the high addresses to low.
-So, basically when we hear `top of the stack`, it means the lowest address.
-The general purpose registers `rsp` always should point to the top of the stack.
+The stack grows downwards, from higher memory addresses to lower ones.
+So, when we refer to `top of the stack`, we actually mean the memory location with the lowest address in the current stack.
+In other words, the top of the stack is a pointer to the element with the lowest address.
+The general purpose register `rsp` should point to the top of the stack.

 In the [system call](#system-call) section, we have seen that first six arguments of a system call are passed in the general purpose registers.
 According to the calling conventions document:

 > System-calls are limited to six arguments, no argument is passed directly on the stack.

-So the available number of the general purpose registers should be enough to execute any system call.
+So the available number of general purpose registers should be enough to execute any system call.
 But what about other functions?
 What if one has more than six arguments?
-In this case the first six parameters are also passed in the general purpose registers and the all the next parameters are passed on the stack.
-The set of the general purpose registers to call a library function is slightly different from the set of registers used for a system call:
+In this case, the first six parameters are also passed in general purpose registers and all the next parameters are passed on the stack.
+The set of general purpose registers to call a library function is slightly different from the set of registers used for a system call:

 - `rdi` - used to pass the first argument to a function.
 - `rsi` - used to pass the second argument to a function.